On the proper interval completion problem within some chordal subclasses: Definitions

 A graph $G=(C \cup I,E)$ is a \emph{split graph} if its vertex set can be partitioned into a set $C$ of pairwise adjacent vertices and set $I$ of pairwise nonadjacent vertices.

-A \emph{threshold} graph is a split graph in which any two independent vertices satisfy that the neighborhood of one is contained in the neighborhood of the other.
-Equivalently, $G$ is a threshold graph if it can be constructed from the empty graph by repeatedly adding either an \emph{isolated vertex} (nonadjacent to every other vertex) or a \emph{dominating vertex} (adjacent to every other vertex).
-Threshold graphs are characterised precisely as \suggestion{}{those} $\{2K_2, C_4, P_4\}$-free graphs.
+A \emph{threshold} graph is a split graph in which any two \newsuggestion{independent}{nonadjacent} vertices satisfy that the neighborhood of one is contained in the neighborhood of the other.
+Equivalently, $G$ is a threshold graph if it can be constructed from the empty graph by repeatedly adding either an \emph{isolated vertex} (nonadjacent to every other vertex) or a \emph{dominating vertex} (adjacent to every other vertex). \newsuggestion{}{Let the ordering of $V(G)$ according to this construction procedure be the \emph{threshold ordering}}.
+Threshold graphs are characterised precisely as \newsuggestion{those}{the} $\{2K_2, C_4, P_4\}$-free graphs.

 \emph{Quasi-threshold graphs}, also called \emph{trivially perfect graphs}, are \suggestion{those}{the} $\{P_4,C_4\}$-free graphs.
-A connected quasi-threshold graph $G = (V, E(G))$ admits a rooted tree $T = (V, E(T))$ on the same vertex set $V$, rooted on a vertex $r$, such that $uv \in E(G)$ if and only if there is a path in $T$ starting in $r$ containing both $u$ and $v$.
+A connected quasi-threshold graph \newsuggestion{$G = (V, E(G))$}{$G = (V, E_G)$} admits a rooted tree \newsuggestion{$T = (V, E(T))$}{$T = (V, E_T)$} on the same vertex set $V$, rooted on a vertex $r$, such that \newsuggestion{$uv \in E(G)$}{$uv \in E_G$} if and only if there is a path in $T$ starting in $r$ containing both $u$ and $v$.

 A graph $G$ is a \emph{caterpillar} if $G$ is a tree in which the removal of all the pendant vertices (i.e., the \emph{leaves}) results in a path (i.\ e.\ the \emph{spine} or \emph{central path}).